-This March, the Bold and the Beautiful (B&B) will be celebrating three decades on daytime airwaves.
+The Bold and the Beautiful (B&B) has been on daytime for over three decades now, with a plethora of dedicated fans who tune in daily to watch the drama unfold.
 What started off as the sister show to The Young and the Restless (Y&R) has now become one of the top soap operas on television.
 The show debuted in 1987, chronicling the lives of the Forresters and Los Angeles’ fashion industry.
 While fans have seen some interesting and controversial stories from the B&B over the years, maybe the most interesting ones are those that occur on set.
-Below is a list of nine behind the scenes secrets of the B&B.
+Below is a list of 12 behind the scenes secrets of the B&B.

-Anyone miss former Ridge Forrester, Ronn Moss?
-The handsome actor shocked B&B fans and the rest of the soap opera world when he left the show in 2012, after a quarter of a century with the daytime drama.
+Does anyone miss former Ridge Forrester, Ronn Moss?
+The handsome actor shocked B&B fans and the rest of the soap opera world when he left the show in 2012 after a quarter of a century with the daytime drama.
 Interestingly enough, he filled the role of Eric Forrester’s son at that time, played by John McCook, who at age 72, is only seven years older than Moss.
-Moss has been blessed with chiseled features and a baby face, but another trick B&B hairdressing artists used so that fans could not see an significant age difference was to dye Eric’s hair grey.
+Moss has been blessed with chiseled features and a baby face, but another trick B&B hairdressing artists used so that fans could not see a significant age difference between the two was to dye Eric’s hair grey.

 During a Norfolk, Virginia Channel News 3 interview, Heather Tom (Katie Logan) revealed some pretty interesting details around love scenes at the B&B. First and foremost, her first kiss actually took place onscreen!
-Secondly, she explained that as passionate as viewers think the love scenes are, they can be quite awkward as actors/actresses struggle to find a comfortable position by keeping their hands where they should be, while trying to look passionate.
-On screen couples also work hard to kiss without really kissing.
+Secondly, she explained that as passionate as viewers think the love scenes are, they can be quite awkward as actors/actresses struggle to find a comfortable position by keeping their hands where they should be while trying to look intense.
+On-screen couples also work hard to kiss without really kissing.
 As Tom explains, she wouldn’t kiss her onscreen love interest the same way she does her husband – even though it looks so real to viewers.
 You fill in the blanks!

 While some may think that the actors and actresses of the B&B wake up, head to the office, and decide what their characters will wear that day – this is not the case.
 On-set wardrobe designers determine outfits right down the accessories and shoes of what each character will wear based on the scenes they will perform in that day.
 If Brooke wore heels during a scene at the beach … how awkward would that be?
 The wardrobe team may take a little input from an actor or actress if they don’t feel comfortable in what they are wearing for the day, but for the most part, their working clothes are set out already for them so that they can dive into rehearsals and tapings.